Apply to the M.Ed. Program from an AMI Off-Site Partner

 Note: For applicants seeking admission to the Montessori Post-Diploma M.Ed. program, please visit the Post-Diploma in Montessori Education website for your specific application deadlines and requirements.

 Application deadlines for the programs are as follows:

 |AMI courses beginning Fall

-*Application deadlines for international students are earlier because it can take a prolonged period of time for transcript evaluations to be processed and results sent to Loyola.
-If you are an international student applying after March 1st (summer) or June 1st (fall), please contact Graduate Admissions at email@example.com or 410-617-5020.
+*International students should plan to have documents in a month earlier than the deadline, because it can take a prolonged period of time for transcript evaluations and language proficiency results to be processed and sent to Loyola.
+If you are an international student applying after the priority deadline, please contact Graduate Admissions at firstname.lastname@example.org or 410-617-7741.